 I have never dried so much fruit as I have this year.
 The apples were gorgeous, and I froze them until my freezer was about to explode.

-Finally, after canning a bunch of pie filling, I began to dry them.
+Finally, after canning a lot of pie filling, I began to dry them.
 So a dehydrator is great to use with drying fruit, vegetables, and even meat for jerky.

 8. Solar Panels